yushengtzou/SimFace/README.md

 3. Make your changes and commit them (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

+## License
+This project is licensed and restricted to A-TOP Health BIOTECH, Ltd. Unauthorized use, distribution, or modification of this project is prohibited.